Song Leader Training:

 What’s included in this training…

-A ‘basket’ of songs to get you started on your song-leading journey
+• A robust ‘basket’ of songs to get you started on your song-leading journey

-A private Facebook or WhatsApp group for those who’ve completed the training
+• A private WhatsApp group for those who’ve completed the training

 Schedule of our training days